-How to get your employee onboarding process right
+How to ensure a good employee onboarding process

 Of course, most people have a good first day.
 However, everyone experiences mistakes and omissions during their first months.
 There are simply too many details to get right for too many people in different departments and roles across the organisation.
 This is what makes a successful employee onboarding process so hard to achieve each time.

 With this guide we hope we’ll share our experiences from helping dozens of companies with their employee onboarding process.
 In it we will share some of the best practices for good employee onboarding processes.
 With that said we’re sure you know the basics and maybe you even have nice introductory materials and a guide for the hiring manager.

 What is in this guide?